 Philanthropy & Humanitarian Aid in the Arab World: Maysa Jalbout’s Reading List

 Maysa Jalbout is a global education advocate, philanthropy executive and impact advisor who has led the establishment of a number of foundations in the region including Al Ghurair Foundation and the Queen Rania Foundation.
-She joined us on the afikra podcast to explain to where philanthropy is in the Arab world and if there are any long-term benefits from it.
+She joined us on the afikra podcast to explain where philanthropy is in the Arab world and if there are any long-term benefits from it.
 As a follow up to the podcast episode, we asked her for books or resources that could help us learn more about philanthropy, humanitarian aid and the Middle East.
 Here’s what she shared.

 Shifting Sands: Shifting Power Degan Ali